wyrover/shellcode/win/README.md

 	usage: getapi <DLL> <API>

 The following screenshots are the bind shell running inside notepad launched from pi (Process Injector)

+## Testing bind ##

+For this, you need to use the process injector included or some other tool capable of the same.

+For example, the following will inject bind.bin into 64-bit process of Internet Explorer.

+	pi -fbind.bin iexplore.exe -x32

+If successfully executed, cmd.exe will execute once you connect to the host on port 1234 using netcat, ncat or something similar.

+	ncat -v4 localhost 1234

+The following are screenshots of some legacy systems running the bind assembly code.

 ## Windows NT ##